 Two years ago, the White House declared a week in mid-June the “national week of making,” to coincide with the DC Maker Faire.
 Since then, they have continued this tradition, providing funding and initiatives to encourage hands-on STEM education.
 This year’s national week of making starts on Friday, June 17-23 and DC’s Maker Faire is June 19th and 20th.

-At last year’s events, President Obama said, “Makers and builders and doers— of all ages and backgrounds—have pushed our country forward, developing creative solutions to important challenges and proving that ordinary Americans are capable of achieving the extraordinary when they have access to the resources they need,” quoted on the White house blog announcing last year’s makers’ week.
+At last year’s events, President Obama said, “Makers and builders and doers— of all ages and backgrounds—have pushed our country forward, de

 In spite of significant improvements in the field of medicine, thousands of women die each year during child birth.
 In fact, the number of maternal deaths in the United States has increased from 7.2 deaths per 100,000 live births in 1987 to 17.8 deaths per 100,000 live births in 2011.
 This worsening trend has been a matter of great concern within the medical community.
 Healthcare professionals and scientists are looking for newer methods to lower the incidence pregnancy-related deaths, and three